-In southern Africa they work with ICORP, an independent South Africa- based anti poaching group that are making a huge difference with a very dangerous but crucial role.
+In southern Africa ASA work with ICORP, an independent South Africa- based anti poaching group that are making a huge difference with a very dangerous but crucial role.
 ICORP is a small dedicated group with very little equipment.

 Stage one costs £6,500 per dog and covers purchase of puppy, inoculations, food and training for one year consisting of foundation training in search, tracking and bite work.

 If you're interested in the work of the dog squad you may like to read our blog when Sara went on a tracking exercise at Lewa in Kenya with Tipper the bloodhound.
 Real Africa clients can do similar in either Lewa or Ol Pejeta conservancy in Kenya, where we have recently donated a tracking Spaniel dog to their canine unit.

 The Lebonbo Conservancy, Mozambique/South Africa border.